If you have missed payments on one or more of your bills, you may begin to hear from a company called Credit Control Corp.

 They are a third-party debt collection agency and have been hired by your original creditor to recover payments from you.

-To legally collect money from you, Credit Control Corp has to open a collection account on your credit report first.
+To legally collect money from you, they have to open a collection account on your credit report first.

 This shows that they are authorized to recover the debt and also acts as a negative mark on your credit history.